Differences in reading an item using its primary key - Amazon DynamoDB

 The DynamoDB GetItem operation is very efficient.
 It uses the primary key values to determine the exact storage location of the item in question, and retrieves it directly from there.
 The SQL SELECT statement is similarly efficient, in the case of retrieving items by primary key values.

 The SQL SELECT statement supports many kinds of queries and table scans.
-DynamoDB provides similar functionality with its Query and Scan operations, which are described in Querying a table and Scanning a table.
+DynamoDB provides similar functionality with its Query and Scan operations, which are described in Differences in querying a table and Differences in scanning a table.

 The SQL SELECT statement can perform table joins, allowing you to retrieve data from multiple tables at the same time.
 Joins are most effective where the database tables are normalized and the relationships among the tables are clear.
 However, if you join too many tables in one SELECT statement application performance can be affected.
 You can work around such issues by using database replication, materialized views, or query rewrites.